metalcorebear/Markowitzify/README.md

 `portfolio_object.optimize(**options)`<br>

 Parameters:<br>
-* mu (optional, default = None) = When not None, algorithm will return the Sharpe ratio portfolio; otherwise will return the NCO portfolio.
+* mu (optional, default = None) = (float) When not None, algorithm will return the Sharpe ratio portfolio; otherwise will return the NCO portfolio.
-* maxNumClusters (optional, default = 10 or number of stocks in portfolio - 1) = Maximum number of clusters.
+* maxNumClusters (optional, default = 10 or number of stocks in portfolio - 1) = (int) Maximum number of clusters.
 Must not exceed the number of stocks in the portfolio - 1.

 ### Trend Analysis